whuan138/Wikipedia-Search-Engine/README.md

  This can result in limited answers and it may not have the extent of information that a user is searching for.
 Additionally, loading the results of a query takes some time.
 If we were to build upon this project, we could parallelize the scraping and indexing process in order to account for this limitation.
- ## Instructions on how to deploy the system.
-Ideally, you should include an indexer.bat (Windows) or
+ ## Instructions on how to deploy the system
- indexer.sh (Unix/Linux) executable file that takes as input all necessary parameters To deploy the website:
+ To deploy the website:
  Flask must be installed on the system that we run the website on.
 The site can be deployed by the commands in the group32/group32/partB/ directory: